Treatments in Houston: Dupuytren's Contracture

 Full range of motion after Xiaflex treatment for Dupuytren's Contracture.

 Houston microsurgeon Dr. Fiore is board certified by the American Board of Surgery and fellowship trained in hand and microsurgery.
-For more information about Dupuytren's Contracture and available treatment options or to schedule a consultation, call Cy-Fair Hand and Wrist Surgical Associates at (281) 970-8002.
+For more information about Dupuytren's Contracture and available treatment options or to schedule a consultation, call Fiore Hand & Wrist Surgical Associates at (281) 970-8002.